 After the refrigerant connections are made, seal the gap around the connections with pressure sensitive gasket.

-The pipe-work, including piping material, pipe routing, and installation, must be protected from physical damage during operation and service.
-Additionally, it should comply with national and local codes and standards, such as ASHRAE 15, ASHRAE 15.2, IAPMO Uniform Mechanical Code, ICC International Mechanical Code, or CSA B52.
-Prior to being covered or enclosed, all field joints must be accessible for inspection.
+The pipe-work including piping material, pipe routing, and installation shall include protection from physical damage in operation and service, and be in compliance with national and local codes and standards, such as ASHRAE 15, ASHRAE 15.2, IAPMO Uniform Mechanical Code, ICC International Mechanical Code.inspection prior to being covered or enclosed; or CSA B52.
+All field joints shall be accessible for inspection prior to being covered or enclosed.